act-rules/act-rules.github.io/_rules/image-not-in-acc-tree-is-decorative-e88epe.md

 #### Passed Example 5

-This decorative `canvas` element is ignored by assisitve technologies because it has no attribute that would give it an [accessible name][].
+This decorative `canvas` element is ignored by assistive technologies because it has no attribute that would give it an [accessible name][].

 ```html
 Happy new year!<br />